“Am I Too Selfish to Ever Have a Relationship?”

 -She questioned why I cut my napkin in half during dinner and wiped the table in front of me.
 Who does that sort of thing she asked.
 What is wrong with doing that anyway?
 Why is she nit-picking?

-In general, she thinks I’m a tight-ass.
+In general, she thinks I’m cheap.
 That’s somewhat true.
 I am careful with my money, but I have to be.
 I have paid for meals at restaurants, but she likes fancy restaurants and they’re expensive.
 I like routine whereas she’s more spontaneous and wants someone who can make plans out of the blue.
 We’ve decided to stay as friends for now, and she wants me to think about what she said.
 She told me she cares about me, and I care about her too.

 I do want a relationship and I’m looking for friendship and companionship, but clearly this isn’t enough for her.
 I’m not sure I can be the man she wants me to be.
 I would love to be that man, but I’m not confident and I don’t feel I have enough relationship experience.
 It feels like a big mountain to climb.
 I like this woman, but is it possible I may not be into her enough??
 Am I too closed-off, selfish, and unromantic?
 Am I just a lazy coward?